 3. There Are Legal Rules You Must Follow

-- There are Fair Housing Laws which dictate what is considered discrimination.
+- Fair Housing Laws dictate what is considered to be discriminatory behaviors

-- There are certain housing safety codes your property must meet- such as hard wiring smoke detectors or properly handling a lead-based paint hazard.
+- Housing safety codes must be obeyed for wiring smoke detectors and handling lead-based paint hazards

 4. There Is a Learning Curve

 Intelligence is no substitution for experience when it comes to being a landlord.
 Even in the best of situations, there will be inevitable bumps in the road.
 For example, an exterminator you call in for a mouse problem may spot mold in a crawl space.
 Suddenly, a small problem becomes a large and expensive headache.